 Word processing and spreadsheet software packages are considered basic tools in modern life.
 These types of programs are used for written and graphic communication and many types of quantitative analyses.
 E-mail will be used frequently for communicating outside class times.
 All students have access to an e-mail account through the Syracuse University system.
+Lecture outlines and homework problem sets will be available through Blackboard.
 Computer clusters at ESF and SU provide access to the Internet for those who do not have home access.